Montebello, California · Workers' Compensation

 About your attorney

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law, certified by the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys hold this credential.
+Only a small fraction of California attorneys hold this credential.
 He has represented hundreds of California workers and appears regularly at the Los Angeles WCAB.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 Nearby cities we serve